dart-lang/dart_style/README.md

     $ dartfmt ...

-For this to work, you need to put pub's bin directory on your PATH before the Dart SDL directory.
+For this to work, you need to put pub's bin directory on your PATH before the Dart SDK directory.
 Otherwise, the SDK's dartfmt will shadow this one.

 [globally activate]: https://dart.dev/tools/pub/cmd/pub-global